Back To Search Results

 Differential Diagnosis

-Due to its variable presentation, it could mimic other clinical conditions, and therefore other differentials should be considered.
+Due to its variable presentation, it could mimic other clinical conditions, and therefore, other differentials should be considered.
 Most patients develop additional syndrome features within days or a few weeks.
 Due to the initial prodrome of fever and headache, infectious causes of meningoencephalitis must be ruled out.
 It progresses with behavior changes, so clinicians should consider toxic and metabolic encephalopathy in these scenarios.
-Patients can present with focal neurological deficits, so cerebrovascular accidents (CVA) should be higher in the differentials.
+Patients can present with focal neurological deficits, so cerebrovascular accidents should be higher in the differentials.
 These patients should undergo a thorough physical examination in conjunction with neuroimaging for diagnosis.
 Intracranial space-occupying lesions are a possible cause of seizure or behavior disturbances.[24]

 Prognosis

-As mentioned above, usually, autoimmune encephalitis is treatment responsive with immunosuppression and tumor removal, although staging of the cancer is independently associated with adverse outcomes.
+As mentioned above, usually, autoimmune encephalitis is treatment-responsive with immunosuppression and tumor removal, although staging of the cancer is independently associated with adverse outcomes.
 According to an observational cohort study, 94% received first-line therapy with immunosuppression or tumor removal that resulted in improvement within four weeks (53%), with most of them having good outcomes in the first 24 months.
 These outcomes continue to improve up to 18 months from symptom onset.
-Predictors of good outcomes were associated with early treatment and not requiring ICU admission.[4]
+Predictors of good outcomes were associated with early treatment and not requiring intensive care unit admission.[4]
+Patients need to be followed closely after recovery to look for relapse.
+As per the recommendations, surveillance imaging at 4 to 6-month intervals for at least 4 years is suggested.
+Overall, cell-surface antibodies have a better prognosis than those associated with intracellular antibodies.

 Complications